wangziqi2013/wangziqi2013.github.io/_posts/2021-10-08-serverless-in-the-wild.markdown

 The paper is motivated by the performance-memory trade-off of pre-warming and caching the execution environment of serverless functions, which effectively reduces the occurrences of cold starts, at the cost of extra resource consumption.
+The paper investigates several crucial factors that may affect the trade-off, such as function invocation pattern, execution time, and memory usage, and concludes that caching would be effective and necessary in order for the platform to perform well.
+The paper then proposes a hybrid caching policy that leverages either observed pattern histograms, or time series data, to compute the warm-up and keep-alive time, which is later shown to be able to reduce both resource consumption of caching and the invocation latency.